raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ### Documenting your code

 When you’ve created a really useful program or piece of software and you want to share it with other people, a crucial step is creating documentation that helps people understand what the program does, how it works, and how they can use it.
-This is especially import for your MSL experiment, because it should be clearly obvious from your program how you will achieve your experiment's aims and objectives.
+This is especially import for your MSL experiment, because it should be obvious from your program how you will achieve your experiment's aims and objectives.

 This [project](https://projects.raspberrypi.org/en/projects/documenting-your-code) shows you the recommended way to add useful comments to your program.